 This perception that the ITSM processes are obstacles or smokescreens is almost always unfounded.
 Unfortunately though, organizations rarely measure and advertise how effective their implementations have been, and the results that have been achieved.

-Even more of a rarity, are the organizations that measure and act upon the findings on assessments related to adherence to the processes that have been implemented.
+Even more of a rarity, are the organizations that measure and act upon the findings on assessments related to adherence to the processes that have been implemented in compliance terms.

 Best practice is only best if used